pszemraj/ai-msgbot/README.md

   - [GPT-2 XL Conversational Chatbot](https://huggingface.co/spaces/ethzanalytics/dialogue-demo)
 - Gradio - locally hosted runtime with public URL.
   - See: `deploy-as-bot/gradio_chatbot.py`
-  - The UI and interface will look similar to the demos above, but run locally & are more customizable.
+  - The UI and interface will look similar to the demos above but run locally & are more customizable.
 - Telegram bot - Runs locally, and anyone can message the model from the Telegram messenger app(s).
   - See: `deploy-as-bot/telegram_bot.py`
   - An example chatbot by one of the authors is usually online and can be found [here](https://t.me/GPTPeter_bot)

 ### Improving Response Quality: Spelling & Grammar Correction

 One of this project's primary goals is to train a chatbot/QA bot that can respond to the user without hardcoding to handle questions/edge cases.
 However, sometimes the model will generate a bunch of strings together.
-Applying spell correction helps make the model responses as understandable as possible without interfering with the response/semantics.
+Spell correction helps make the model responses understandable without interfering with the response/semantics.

 - Implemented methods in code in `deploy-as-bot/`:
   - **symspell** (via the pysymspell library) _corrects out common text abbreviations to random other short words that are hard to understand, i.e., tues and idk._
   - Gramformer is a pretrained NN that corrects grammar and hopefully does not have the issue described above | [Github](<https://github.com/PrithivirajDamodaran/Gramformer/>)
-- **Grammar Synthesis** (WIP) - Evaluating a text2text generation model that, through "pseudo-diffusion," is trained to denoise **heavily** corrupted text while learning to not change the semantics.
+- **Grammar Synthesis** (WIP) - Evaluating a text2text generation model that, through "pseudo-diffusion," is trained to denoise **heavily** corrupted text while learning not to change the semantics.
 Checkpoint and usage [here](https://huggingface.co/pszemraj/grammar-synthesis-base) & notebook [here](https://colab.research.google.com/gist/pszemraj/91abb08aa99a14d9fdc59e851e8aed66/demo-for-grammar-synthesis-base.ipynb).

 * * *